Congenital Myasthenic Syndrome

 English

-Duygu Selcen is a Pediatric Neurologist in Rochester, Minnesota.
+Duygu Selcen is a Pediatric Neurologist practicing medicine in Rochester, Minnesota.
 Dr. Selcen is rated as an Elite provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-Her top areas of expertise are Congenital Myasthenic Syndrome, Tubular Aggregate Myopathy, Congenital Fiber-Type Disproportion, and X-Linked Myotubular Myopathy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Myasthenic Syndrome, Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, and Tubular Aggregate Myopathy.

 What are the latest Congenital Myasthenic Syndrome Clinical Trials?